TeknooSoftware/states/docs/howto/quick-startup.md

 *   The factory or the stated class is registered into the SF the current stated class with the factory instance to use.
 *   The proxy, in the constructor, call the SF and passes itself : the SF follows the call to the good factory in accordance with the stated class.

+**Warning : With the Integrated implementation, the proxy must be always defined in your stated class.
+You can inherits the implementation `\UniAlteri\States\Proxy\Integrated` without complete it.**

 ##Write your first stated class
 **All following instructions are illustrated in the demo available in the folder `demo` at the root of this library.**